 The parties agree that the amounts allocated under this Agreement shall be adjusted by letter agreement between the parties based on the amendment of the current action plan or adoption of a new action plan inserting the then-current year’s allocation of federal funds under the above described grant programs without the need for a formal amendment hereto, notwithstanding anything herein to the contrary.
-The parties acknowledge that the numbers shown in the above chart are estimates based on a percentage allocation of administrative and program delivery funds and that the same methodology will be used to adjust the amounts available to the RDA under this Agreement.
+The parties acknowledge that the numbers shown in the above chart are estimates based on a percentage allocation based on the current year (2020-2021) of administrative and program delivery funds and will be adjusted each year based the administrative allocation.

 TERM OF CONTRACT